 It depends on the child’s age and the number of days your child attends.
 You can find the tuition amounts for the current school year here.
 (We do prorate tuition in situations where a child joins a class midway through the school year.)

 We’d like for you to set up a visit to see our school to see if our program fits with what you are seeking for your child.
-You can do that by contacting us by phone or e-mail.
+You can do that by contacting us by phone at 614-267-0254.

-PLEASE NOTE: We are not accepting additional applications for the 2013-14 school year at this time.
-All classes are full with unprecedentedly long waitlists.
+PLEASE NOTE: We are not accepting additional applications for the current school year at this time.
+All classes are full with long waitlists.

 Yes.
 In order to keep classrooms from filling up with visitors, we limit visitors to one visitor per class per day, by appointment.
 Also, we do not accept visitors to classrooms during the first 3-4 weeks of school in order to give the teachers, students and parents in each class time to get settled.
-To set up a visit, contact us by phone or e-mail.
+To set up a visit, please call us at 614-267-0254.